Recession-Proof: How To Be An Indispensable Employee In 2023

 If you're worried your job might be in jeopardy, it's important to get crystal clear on your ROI.
-As an employee, you need to ask yourself, are you saving or making the company money?
+As an employee, you need to ask yourself, "Am I saving or making the company money?"

 Want to save your job?
 Here are some tips to help you stay employed during a recession: